edmundhung/conform/docs/submission.md

 }
 ```

-### Built-in commands
+### List Command

-Command button is also used by **conform** internally.
-For example, it validates the form by clicking on a button named `conform/validate` with the name of the field being the value.
-While [useFieldList](/packages/conform-react/README.md#usefieldlist) setup the command button with the name `conform/list` and value representing the intent.
+The [useFieldList](/packages/conform-react/README.md#usefieldlist) hook provide helpers to setup a button as command button.
+The button name will be `conform/list` and value will be generated based on the helper and config.

 ```tsx
 export default function Todos() {